 Nike have also been involved with HQ Trivia, offering up a pair of exclusive sneakers in March 2018 – which saw 1.7 million viewers tuning in.

 HQ Trivia rivals

-It’s not just Asian rivals which have emerged in response to HQ Trivia’s success.
+It’s not just Asian rivals which emerged in response to HQ Trivia’s success.
 Majority Rules was launched by the creators of an HQ Trivia cheat app, while The Q has attracted advertisers including US-focused music streaming service Pandora (and in fact was launched on Android before HQ Trivia) and struck up a range of brand partnerships with sports associations, including the NBA, MLB, and Fox Sports.
-There’s also a potential threat from Facebook, which has released a gameshow format for creators.
+Facebook also released a gameshow format for creators.

 The Q offers a smaller prize pool than its more famous rival.

 HQ Trivia revenue was generated through advertising rather than in-app sales or a download fee.
 The founders went on record to state that interstitial advertisements between questions were not an option.
 Founder and Intermedia Labs CEO Rus Yusupov tweeted in April 2018 that they were committed to making advertising something that users would not mind – comparing this approach with that of Facebook, hauled in front of congress to justify what it was doing with user data.

 Instead, we saw HQ Trivia host Scott Rogowsky namecheck brands, working them into questions.
 Warner Brothers were the first to participate in this sort of advertising, and contributed to a special prize pot of $250,000.
 This way of working functions more like a marketing initiative than a sponsorship, said NBC, who paid for an HQ Trivia takeover by The Voice.